Multidialogo/php-bollettini/hints.md

 ### Development dependencies

-Composer offer a section called *require-dev* all of these dependencies grouped under require-dev, will be not installed unless the flag --require-dev is specified in install command.
+Composer offer a section called *require-dev*, that will group all the dependencie that will be skipped if the the flag --no-dev is specified in install command.

 ```bash
 # will install base dependencies